binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 #### Insufficient Logging

-With the test cases we set up, there was no ideal solution, it would be a matter of choosing the options that worked best for you, or finding something else that worked.
+With the test cases we set up there was no ideal solution, it would be a matter of choosing the options that worked best for you, or finding something else that worked.

 #### Lack of Network Intrusion Detection Systems (NIDS)